 At Texas Monthly, Colloff earned a National Magazine Award in Feature Writing for her 2012 story, “The Innocent Man.”
-She is a six-time National Magazine Award finalist.
+She is a seven-time National Magazine Award finalist.

 Her 2010 story, “Innocence Lost” — about a wrongly convicted death row inmate named Anthony Graves — was credited with helping Graves win his freedom after 18 years behind bars.
 One month after its publication, all charges against Graves were dropped and he was released from jail, where he had been awaiting retrial.

 In 2014, the Nieman Foundation for Journalism at Harvard University awarded her the Louis M. Lyons Award for Conscience and Integrity in Journalism.

 Her oral history “96 Minutes,” about the 1966 University of Texas shootings, served as the basis for the 2016 documentary, “TOWER.”
 The film was short-listed for an Academy Award in Best Documentary Film and received a News & Documentary Emmy.